-In both cases the FIA must be informed of any such test at least seven days in advance, details must include the name of the venue and that of the driver.
+In both cases the FIA must be informed of any such test at least seven days in advance, details must include the name of the driver and the intended venue.
+The FIA reserve the right to refuse such a test if they deem the venue unsuitable for use by Formula 3 cars.